qvest-digital/terraform-kubernetes-alb-ingress-controller/README.md

 or it can be used to integrate tightly with AWS-managed [EKS](https://aws.amazon.com/eks/) clusters which allows the deployed pods to
 [use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).

-It is required, that an OpenID connect provider [has already been created](https://www.terraform.io/docs/providers/aws/r/eks_cluster.html#example-iam-role-for-eks-cluster) for your EKS cluster for this feature to work.
+It is required that an OpenID connect provider [has already been created](https://www.terraform.io/docs/providers/aws/r/eks_cluster.html#example-iam-role-for-eks-cluster) for your EKS cluster for this feature to work.

 Just make sure that you set the variable `k8s_cluster_type` to `eks` type if running on EKS.